Jeanne Villepreux-Power: Moving to Paris

-At the age of 18, in 1812, she walked to Paris to become a dressmaker, a distance of over 400 kilometres (250 mi).
-She was accompanied by her cousin to act as her guardian, but he assaulted her and left her to seek refuge in an Orleans police station until she could receive new travel documents.
+At the age of 18, in 1812, she walked to Paris to become a dressmaker, a distance of over 400 km.
+The relative who was designated as her travel guardian assaulted her on the way to Paris and took her identity documents with him.
+She had to seek refuge in an Orleans police station until she could receive new travel documents.

-Due to that delay, her initial opportunity had since been occupied by someone else.
+Due to that delay, her employment opportunity had been given to someone else.
 She found another opportunity working as a seamstress assistant.
-She built out and proved her skills many times over, until she became fairly well known.
+She built up and improved her skills many times over, until she became fairly well known.

 In 1816, she became well known for creating the wedding gown of Princess Caroline in her wedding to Charles-Ferdinand de Bourbon.
-She met and married the English merchant, James Power, in 1818 and the couple moved to Sicily and settled in Messina where they lived for about 25 years.
+She met and married the English merchant James Power in 1818, and she took the surname Villepreux-Power following their marriage.
+The couple moved to Sicily and settled in Messina where they lived for about 25 years.

 Foray into science

-It was after moving to Sicily where Jeannette Villepreux-Power took an interest in continuing her education.
+It was after moving to Sicily that Villepreux-Power took an interest in continuing her education.
 She began to study geology, archeology, and natural history; in particular she made physical observations and experiments on marine and terrestrial animals.
 She wanted to inventory the island's ecosystem and did so during frequent walks around the city.
-As she traveled, she would document and collect samples which were later compiled and published in Itinerario della Sicilia riguardante tutti i rami di storia naturale e parecchi di antichità che essa contiene and Guida per la Sicilia.
+She was a self-taught naturalist who explored Sicily, cataloging and commenting on its flora and fauna while gathering examples of minerals, fossils, butterflies, and shells.
+As she travelled, she would document and collect samples which were later compiled and published in Itinerario della Sicilia riguardante tutti i rami di storia naturale e parecchi di antichità che essa contiene and Guida per la Sicilia.

-Villepreux-Power then began to more intently study cephalopods and other marine life and was in need of a vessel that would allow her better access to observation over time of the same marine animals.
+Villepreux-Power then began to make a more intent study of cephalopods and other marine life and was in need of a vessel that would allow her better access to observation over time of the same marine animals.
 While land animals could be observed somewhat easily, marine life was distinctly harder to examine.
 As such, she worked to develop a glass enclosure, ultimately developing three working models to study live marine life in and out of the water.
 The first was the aquarium as we know it today; the second glass surrounded by a case that was submerged in the ocean; the third an anchored cage also to be submerged in the ocean for larger marine life like mollusks.
+It was revolutionary at the time as she was the first to record that some species of octopuses could use tools to pry open their prey's shells.